Sairo's Claw

 I’ll talk about that in a moment, but first, I wanted to talk about some of my favorite parts of the story.

 The first aspect of the story that I appreciated was the stakes.
 Lately I’ve been reading (and writing) a fair number of “The-whole-world-is-in-danger” books, and while I’ll always enjoy such stories, I appreciated that the majority of Sairo’s Claw is a story about a warrior trying to rescue her wife.
 There are ominous overtones, and the book definitely opens up into something larger near the end, but I appreciated the stakes.
 They were meaningful without hinging the fate of the world on every action.
+It has all the feeling of an epic fantasy story without being a full blown epic fantasy, and I found it to be a perfect fit for my mood.

 Second, I loved the humor in this story.
 There were several points where I had to stop reading to wipe a tear from my eye.
 It’s not a comic book, but some of the lines got me pretty good.